 What to Measure and How to Track the Most Important Sales Metrics

-My career did not start in the sales field.
+My career did not start in sales.
 My first job was as a planning assistant at an engineering company, helping senior experts with the design of plans for big projects.

 During this time working with engineering, I had my first contact with KPIs of all kinds.
-It was an alphabet soup to make any CEO or Startup founder impressed.
+It was an alphabet soup that would impress any CEO or Startup founder.

-Jumping into the future (exactly one year and a half later), while working in sales at a tech company, I noticed a culture where several KPIs were measured, but without a logical explanation.
-I can even say that are more KPIs being measured in sales than in a large infrastructure project.
+Jumping ahead (exactly one and a half years later), while working in sales at a tech company, I noticed a culture where several KPIs were measured but without a clear explanation.
+I can even say that there are more KPIs being measured in sales than in a large infrastructure project.

-However, unlike engineering, I noticed there was no pattern when it came to determining which metrics to measure within business processes.
-Some companies focused on tracking the volume of activities (number of calls, emails sent, etc) made by the sales team.
-Others looked a lot at financial indicators such as New Revenues, MRR, ARR, ACV, CAC, LTV, among other acronyms (I'll explain later what each one of them means).
+However, unlike engineering, I noticed there was no pattern in determining which metrics to measure within business processes.
+Some companies focused on tracking the volume of activities (e.g., number of calls, emails sent, etc.) made by the sales team.
+Others looked closely at financial indicators such as New Revenues, MRR, ARR, ACV, CAC, and LTV, among other acronyms (I'll explain later what each one means).
 It was even rarer to find a business that measured the end-to-end process — from financial numbers to activities made.

 For me, a newcomer from a very traditional market with clear KPIs, living that reality was very strange.
 After all, how can I compare my metrics with other companies (the famous benchmarking) if everyone is measuring something different?